02-003 Code of Conduct_20212-003

 • information deemed to be “personal information” under MFIPPA; and

-referred to Municipal Clerk to be addressed as either an informal request for access to municipal
+will be referred to Municipal Clerk to be addressed as either an informal request for

 12. Gifts and Benefits

-indirectly with the performance of his or her duties of office, unless permitted by the exceptions
+directly or indirectly with the performance of his or her duties of office, unless permitted

 For these purposes, a fee, advance, gift or personal benefit provided with the Member’s